tsender/AutomaticSceneGeneration/Documentation/actors.md

    - Adjust the `Linear Motion Threshold` value as desired.
 This value is used to determine if the vehicle is stuck or idling.
    - Set the vehicle name as desired.
 All ROS topics pertaining to the vehicle will have the prefix `/asg_workerX/vehicle_name/`.
 If no worker is present, then the prefix will just be `/vehicle/`.
 6. Click on the `DriveByWireComponent`
-   - Under "PID Drive By Wire", make sure `Manual Drive` is unchecked, and set the Kp and Kd values for the throttle PID controller.
+   - Under "PID Drive By Wire", make sure `Manual Drive` is unchecked, and set the desired Kp and Kd values for the throttle PID controller.
 7. Attach sensors to the vehicle (see below for types of provided sensors)

 ### ROS Objects